-- Click the ETM Server and click the Disconnect from Server icon - Click the ETM Server and then click Servers | Disconnect on the main menu.
+- In the ETM System Console, do one of the following: - Right-click the ETM Server and click Disconnect. - Click the ETM Server and click the Disconnect from Server - Click the ETM Server and then click Servers | Disconnect on the main menu.